tripphamm/trippkit/README.md

 We enforce a commit-message convention so that we can automatically create releases with nice release notes and deterministic version-bumps.

-For simplicity, there are only 4 types of commits which correspond directly to the type of version-bump that would be required.
+For simplicity, there are only 4 types of commits and they correspond directly to the type of version-bump that would be required.

 - Internal - some internal change that has no bearing on the exported artifacts / app (no version bump, no release)
 - Fix - a non-breaking bug fix (patch version bump, release)